-- By law, you have the right to work until the age of 68.
-From 2023, that age will be raised to 69.
-You have the right to draw your national public retirement pension from the age of 62.
-That age will probably be raised to 63 in 2023 and to 64 in 2026.
-The same age limits for drawing occupational pension apply to Section I within PA16.
-In Section II, occupational pension can be drawn no earlier than the age of 61. - The national public pension system and PA16 offer good opportunities for flexible solutions for drawing your pension with regard to time and scope.
+- By law, you have the right to work until the age of 69.
+You have the right to draw your national public retirement pension from the age of 63.
+That age will be raised to 64 in 2026. - The earliest you can draw occupational pension is at the age of 63 if you are covered by Section I or if you are covered by Section II and were born in 1966 or later.
+If you are covered by Section II and were born in 1965 or earlier, you can draw your occupational pension from the age of 61. - The national public pension system and PA16 offer good opportunities for flexible solutions for drawing your pension with regard to time and amount.
 More information on options for drawing your pension is available from the Swedish Pensions Agency and SPV. - Remember that the point in time when you choose to retire has a great impact on the level of your pension.
 Early retirement has negative consequences, whereas delaying retirement results in a higher pension.
 Your decision on when to retire should therefore be considered very carefully.
-You can find tools for calculating your pension in different scenarios at minpension.se. - In order to start receiving your national public pension, you need apply to the Swedish Pensions Agency at least three months in advance. - Apply in good time for your PA16 pension through your state employer (if you have a defined-benefit pension) and through the company that manages your defined-contribution pension.
+You can find tools for calculating your pension in different scenarios at minpension.se. - In order to start receiving your national public pension, you need to submit an application to the Swedish Pensions Agency.
+In order to start receiving payments at the right time, you should apply at least three months in advance. - Apply in good time for your defined-benefit PA16 pension through your state employer and through the company that manages your defined-contribution pension.
 If you have previously terminated your employment with a state employer, you apply directly through SPV.
-Read more about how to apply for your pension at spv.se.
-Bear in mind that some parts of your pension are paid out automatically from the age of 65 if you do not apply for another payment schedule. - Remember that you may be entitled to a pension from previous employers outside the state sector. - You are also welcome to contact your trade union if you have questions about your occupational pension.
+Read more about how to apply for your pension at spv.se. - Remember that you may be entitled to occupational pension from previous employers outside the state sector.
+Log in to minpension.se to see where you have earned occupational pension during your working life. - You are also welcome to contact your trade union if you have questions about your occupational pension.